dmenezesgabriel/docker-localstack-hello/docs/aws-machine-learning.md

 ## Amazon TextTract

 Extract text and data from virtually any document using machine learning.
 It is used for document processing, forms processing, and contract analysis.

+## Amazon Translate

+Fully managed service that uses machine learning to translate text between languages.
+It is used for real-time translation, content localization, and customer support.